Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Applications

-The residual plot in Figure \ref{fig:LDM_deviation} showing the difference between $y_{new}$ and $\hat{y}_{new}$ as a function of the nuclear mass number $A$ clearly demonstrates a better fit of the testing data with our methodology than is achieved by the simple LS fit.
-Majority of the residuals appear to be randomly spread around 0 which strongly supports the efficiency of $\GP$s in accounting for the systematic discrepancy $\delta$.
+The residual plot in Figure \ref{fig:VBI:LDM:deviation}, showing the difference between $\yb^*$ and $\hat{\yb}^*$ as a function of the nuclear mass number $A$, clearly demonstrates a better fit of the testing data with our methodology than is achieved by the simple LS fit.
+The majority of the residuals appear to be randomly spread around 0 which strongly supports the efficiency of GPs in accounting for the systematic discrepancy between the model and the physical process.